Bernie Williams: Achievements in track and field

-Baseball career
+Professional career

-Minor league career
+Minor leagues

 In 1985, Roberto Rivera, a scout for the New York Yankees of Major League Baseball (MLB), discovered Williams and Williams' friend, Juan González.
 Though Rivera was not interested in González, who he perceived as not taking the game seriously, he wanted to sign Williams.
 However, Williams was a few months shy of his 17th birthday, when he would become eligible to sign with an MLB team.
-The Yankees put Williams in a training camp in Connecticut near the home of scouting director Doug Melvin who later had Juan Gonzalez on his Texas Rangers teams.
+The Yankees put Williams in a training camp in Connecticut, near the home of scouting director Doug Melvin, who later had González on his Texas Rangers teams.
 After playing a few games in the Greater Hartford Twilight Baseball League on the Katz Sports Shop team, Williams was officially signed by the Yankees on his 17th birthday.

 While playing in Minor League Baseball, Williams took a course on biology at the University of Puerto Rico, and considered undertaking a pre-medical track as an undergraduate student.
 Deciding that he could not excel at baseball and medicine at the same time, Williams decided to focus on baseball.
 Playing for Double-A Albany-Colonie Yankees, he continued to develop his athletic skills – particularly as a switch hitter.
 Although viewed as a great prospect by Yankee management, his rise to the majors was delayed by the solid outfield — Roberto Kelly, Danny Tartabull, and Jesse Barfield — that the team had developed in the early 1990s.

-Major league baseball
+New York Yankees (1991–2006)

 Williams managed to break into the majors in 1991 to replace the injured Roberto Kelly for the second half of that season.
 He batted .238 in 320 at bats.
 He was demoted to the minors until Danny Tartabull was injured, and Williams earned his stay at center by putting up solid numbers.

 Williams had become the regular Yankees center fielder by 1993.
 However, Williams got off to a slow start that season, and Yankees' owner George Steinbrenner, impatient with Williams, insisted that Gene Michael, the team's general manager, trade him.
 Michael discussed trading Williams for Larry Walker with the Montreal Expos, but did not make the trade.
 In his first full season with the Yankees, Williams had a .268 batting average.

 Throughout the early 1990s, Williams hit in the middle of the order as management tried to figure out where his best fit was.